 In Key Stage 1, we teach children the basics of history put into the context of their own lives, including changes within living memory and those which are not.
-Pupils are also taught to be aware of the history of their local surrounding as well as finding out about different important figures in history.
+Pupils are also taught to be aware of the history of their local surroundings as well as finding out about different important figures in history.

-Our school choir have taken part in Young Voices for the past two years and Y4 have attended Spring Sing.
 The annual Y6 musical production at the Montgomery Theatre is a highlight of our school year.

 Children also have the opportunity to take up private music tuition in guitar and piano if they wish.

-We use the Jigsaw scheme of work for PSHE.
-The scheme has a mindful approach to PSHE, and is an integrated scheme of learning for Personal, Social, Health Education, with a strong emphasis on emotional literacy, mental health, SMSC and spiritual development.
-The 6 Jigsaw Puzzles (half-termly units) are designed so the whole school can study the same learning themes at the same time, each year group at its own level.
-The Puzzles are sequential and developmental throughout each academic year.
 Our aim is to teach the children the skills to become successful members of a global community which celebrates diversity and recognises the foundations of British Values.
 Towards the end of Key Stage 2, the children are offered the opportunity to attend a residential visit at Manor Adventure, developing their independence and social skills.
 They are also able to take part in a Crucial Crew trip which explores morality with sessions including drugs and alcohol awareness, run by members of the emergency services and councillors.
 Within school, children are also given the opportunity to participate in team-building and social skills groups with our Pupil Support Assistant.